gitgud-software/OreVeins/README.md

 ====
 Iron is an extremely common element in nature, and is found in mineable grades in a wide range of geologic settings.
 Just a few will be listed here.

-Bog Iron: occasionally in swamps and in waterlogged soils, Fe3+ & Fe2+ complexes will be precipitated out of solution by bacteria and into small nodules of iron.
+Bog Iron: occasionally in swamps and in waterlogged soils, Fe3+ & Fe2+ complexes will be precipitated out of solution by bacteria and into small nodules of iron. (currently Unimplemented)

 Banded Iron Formations BIFs: BIFs are the major source of commercial iron.
 Between 4 & 3 Billion years ago, the Earth's oceans were so full of sulphur and iron minerals dissolved in solution that it was likely that the ocean appeared a deep green.
 However, as soon as photoautotrophs appeared on the scene and began pumping out O2, sulphide and iron minerals began to oxidize and fall to the sea floor.
 The compressed and often highly folded sediments are called Banded Iron formations, and are nearly pure hematite.
 They range from just a few inches thick to a few yards, and once were very common in old, sedimentary terranes.